pretix/pretix-docs/docs/topics/gift-cards.md

 ![Page titled Gift card: gift card code, showing a gift card that has been created through an order with a value of €92.00 and a manual transaction of minus €92.00, leaving the gift card at a value of €0.00.](../assets/screens/gift-cards/devalue.png)

-Note down the reason for the devaluing in the text field in the "Information" column.
+Note down the reason for the change in the text field in the "Information" column.
 The gift card's "Current value" is displayed in the "Details" box.
 Enter the negative amount of the transaction into the "Value" field.
 For example, for a purchase totaling 12.50, enter "-12.50" and click the :btn-icon:fa3-plus:: button.